Table of Contents

 How does it work?

-In this WordPress Mega Menu tutorial, we’ll try to highlight the main mega menu types you can build with this free plugin.
+In this WordPress Mega Menu tutorial, we’ll try to highlight types of mega menu in WordPress you can build with this free plugin.

 The plugin allows you to place a menu of links anywhere on your site.
 You can edit and link menu items to the respective pages.